 12 Facts About the Human Brain That Will Make Your Marketing More Successful

 Another infographic that gives you straight facts on psychology and how they can be applied to sales and marketing.

 Understand and Harness the Power of Archetypes in Marketing

-A look at how designing a brand around a specific archetype can help marketers connect with buyers on a very deep psychological level.
+Explaining the power of designing a brand around a specific archetype.
+Doing so can help marketers connect with buyers on a very deep psychological level.

 4 Lessons From Psychology That Will Help You Grow Your Blog

-Here, lessons can be applied from psychology that will help brands not only bring users to their site, but keep them during the onboarding process.
+Lessons that can be applied from psychology to help brands not only bring users to their site, but keep them during the onboarding process.

 How Digital Marketers Can Tap Into Social Media Psychology

 Four studies on psychology social media and digital marketers can use to really connect with their followers.